Hi, I’m Nancy and founder of HELD – Holistic End of Life Doula.

 Doing this work is a real calling.

 The course is headed by the wonderful Francesca Arnoldy – author of Cultivating The Doula Heart and is supported by highly experienced End of Life Doulas, plus Robert E Gramling who is a Palliative Medicine Physician, Associate Professor and Research Director and Nina J Thompson – founder of Wake Up to Dying Project.

 Being a doula isn’t something that I do or something that is separate from me – it is part of who I am.

-I am able to bring together my experiences of working as a Meditation Teacher, Compassionate Touch and Cuddle Therapist, Laughter Yoga Teacher, work in adult social care and as a member of the Care Team in two Children’s Hospices caring for children with life shortening illnesses and their families.
-Since 2015 I have shared laughter in several of West Yorkshire’s Hospices including Kirkwood in Huddersfield, Overgate in Halifax, Forget Me Not in Huddersfield and at Wheatfield’s in Leeds as well as in various residential care homes and for support groups.
-My experience enabled me to developed a training program specifically for Laughter Yoga Professionals to compassionately take their laughter skills into hospices.
+Being able to draw on my experiences of working on the care teams for both adult and children’s hospices is hugely valuable and bringing the part of me that is a Meditation Teacher, Compassionate Touch and Cuddle Therapist and Laughter Yoga Teacher can be wonderfully supportive to those I companion.
+Since 2015 I have been facilitating playful workshops in several of West Yorkshire’s Hospices including Kirkwood in Huddersfield, Overgate in Halifax, Forget Me Not in Huddersfield and at Wheatfield’s in Leeds as well as in various residential care homes and for support groups.
+My experiences enabled me to develop a training program specifically for Laughter Yoga Professionals to compassionately take their laughter skills into hospices.

 I am insured, hold a current DBS certificate and have an up-to-date First Aid at Work Certificate.
 I also hold certificates in Safeguarding, Equality, Diversity & Human Rights and Dignity in Care.

 My End of Life Doula services are tailored specifically with you in mind.
 Although our basic human needs are all the same your individuality will set the tone for your own, unique experience.
 Take a look around my website and if you have any comments or questions, please feel free to contact me.
 Check back later for new updates to the website.